Instructions for Authors

 We remind that the authors of publications are obliged to present the results of their studies in a transparent, reliable and honest way.
 Particular forms of scientific dishonesty are ghostwriting and guest authorship:

-The Editorial Board declares that the authors of the published papers assume full responsibility for their publications, and all detected cases of dishonesty will be disclosed.
+The Editorial Board declares that the authors of the published papers assume full responsibility for their publications and all detected cases of dishonesty will be disclosed.
 In the Cover letter attached to the manuscript, the authors are asked to reveal their actual contribution to the submitted article, whereby the author who submits the manuscript assumes the major responsibility.

 “Psychiatria i Psychologia Kliniczna” (“Journal of Psychiatry and Clinical Psychology”) is an open journal, available online on, among others, www.psychiatria.com.pl.
 It can be accessed free of charge and with no other barriers on the basis of the Creative Commons Attribution-NonCommercial-NoDerivatives License (http://creativecommons.org/licenses/by-nc-nd/4.0/) – CC-BY-NC-ND (certain rights reserved for the publisher and authors).
 The license allows for redistribution, presentation and preparation of the material for non-commercial purposes only, as long as it remains in its original form (without creating derivative works).
 The journal allows the author(s) to hold the copyright and retain publishing rights without restrictions.
 When deciding to publish an article in “Psychiatria i Psychologia Kliniczna” (“Journal of Psychiatry and Clinical Psychology”), the author consents to its redistribution on the aforementioned terms and guarantees that the article does not infringe the rights of the third party.

-* Conflict of interest exists when at least one of authors is connected, e.g. financially (by investments, employment, counseling, royalties etc.) with institutions that might have an influence on his/her independence and objectivity.
+* Conflict of interest exists when at least one of authors is connected, e.g. financially (by investments, employment, counseling, royalties etc.) with the institutions which might have an influence on his/her independence and objectivity.
 If a paper assesses particular products that are partially or entirely sponsored by commercial companies, the authors are obliged to disclose this fact in the Cover letter.